 Purpose of the Research

 This exploratory study examined how teacher candidates in a STEM methods course, the majority of whom were science teachers, engaged with generative artificial intelligence (GenAI) tools in lesson planning.
-The research questions for this study focused on the following: (1) How do early-career teachers in a STEM methods course (majority science) rate their pedagogical knowledge (PK), pedagogical content knowledge (PCK), and technological pedagogical content knowledge (TPACK) levels before and after completing the course with GenAI integration?
-(2) To what extent are GenAI tools being used in the creation of lesson plans, and what factors influence teachers’ decisions to use or not use these tools?
-(3) Which GenAI tools are most used in lesson plan creation, and for what specific tasks or components are they considered most useful?
+This white paper focuses on two of the questions from the paper To what extent are GenAI tools being used in the creation of lesson plans, and what factors influence teachers’ decisions to use or not use these tools? andwhich GenAI tools are most used in lesson plan creation, and for what specific tasks or components are they considered most useful?

 Method